 Easy Sourdough Starter (with new troubleshooting tips)

 This sourdough starter recipe appears in The New Healthy Bread in Five Minutes a Day–and also in The Best of Artisan Bread in Five Minutes a Day.
-You can create sourdough starter (in French, levain) easily and without dedicating your whole day to the project.
+You can create sourdough starter (in French, levain) easily and without dedicating your whole life to the project.
 In fact, it only takes a few minutes a day to get your starter up and running.
-It really is that easy, but it takes several days to “strengthen” your starter enough to actually use it to rise a batch of bread.
+It really is that easy, but it can take a while to “strengthen” starter so that it can reliably rise a loaf.
+And you need to keep in going, so that might be a challenge (in general, I don’t keep sourdough alive indefinitely–it does take a lot of commitment).

 All you need to make your sourdough starter is flour, water and a container to keep it in.
 Nothing special or fancy.
-Just make sure the container can hold at least two quarts.
-You’ll see some Baking Bloopers below of what happens if your container is too small.
+Just make sure the container can hold at least a quart.
+You’ll see some photos below, of some disasters that can happen if your container is too small, or if you seal a glass jar.

 Once you have created your starter you can use it to bake beautiful loaves, with or without added yeast.
 The flavor is incredible and you will still be making a large batch of dough and storing it for up to a week, so you will do the work on one day for many loaves.